 Ahhh… Spring is finally here!
-We celebrated the Vernal Equinox on March 20, and the warmer air and increased sunshine that comes with it.
+We celebrate the Vernal Equinox on March 20, and the warmer air and increased sunshine that comes with it.
 However, with the rising temperatures comes the “dress code season.”
 This is a three-part series on school dress codes.
 Part 1 introduces dress codes and explains why more schools are adopting them.
 Part 2 describes several of the problems associated with dress codes, and Part 3 identifies action-oriented dress code solutions to those problems.

 Perhaps you’re not familiar with the term, but I’m quite sure you are very familiar with these signs that dress code season has arrived: